igorg9810/expense-tracker-frontend/README.md

 </details>

 <details>
-<summary>Task 4: Implement `/api/users/me` Endpoint</summary>
+<summary>Task 2: Saving the order in which records are displayed</summary>

 ---

 **Description:**

-Create the `/api/users/me` endpoint in the `user` module to return details of the currently authenticated user.
+Drag & drag functionality will be added to the frontend.
+It is necessary to provide support for this functionality on the backend.

 **Acceptance Criteria:**

-- `GET /api/users/me` returns user information (excluding sensitive fields).
-- Protected by authentication middleware.
-- Access to `/api/users/me` endpoint is logged.
+- A new field has been added to the `Expenses` model to save the display order of a record.
+- Added a new endpoint for updating the order of records.
+- Updated endpoint for receiving records.
+Now the data should be sorted by the order field.

+---

 <details>
 <summary>AI Prompt (NodeJS)</summary>

-Perform Backend Task 4 from the README file `ExpenseTracker/README.md`:
+Perform Backend Task 2 from the README file `expense-tracker/README.md`:

-- Work in the `ExpenseTracker` folder
+- Work in the `expense-tracker` folder
-- Use the modular structure for `user` module (controller, service, repository)
+- Add a new field to the `Expenses` model to store the display order
+- Create a new endpoint for updating the order of records
-- Implement the endpoint `GET /api/users/me` to return details of the currently authenticated user (excluding sensitive fields)
+- Update the endpoint for retrieving records to sort by the order field
-- Protect the endpoint with authentication middleware
-- Log access to `/api/users/me`
 - Do not skip any Acceptance Criteria from the README
 - After completion, provide a short report on what was done and what needs to be done manually